rowanjh/behav-acc-ml/README.md

 This is the repository for the following paper:

-`Aulsebrook, Jacques-Hamilton, & Kempenaers (2023) Quantifying mating behaviour using accelerometry and machine learning: challenges and opportunities.
-Animal Behaviour, 2023`
+`Aulsebrook, Jacques-Hamilton, & Kempenaers (2023) Quantifying mating behaviour using accelerometry and machine learning: challenges and opportunities, 2023` (under review)

 # Overview